 Project ManagementTable of Contents

-Best for Creative and Strategy Teams (Different Paradigm): Storyflow Storyflow is not an issue tracker.
-It is a project canvas where briefs, references, plans, and AI Tactic Blueprints live on a board.
-The AI reads the full canvas plus @-mentioned context.
-For creative and product-strategy teams whose work is not ticket-shaped, Storyflow is a paradigm shift.
-Plus from $7.99/month billed annually.
-The honest friction: no sprints, no velocity tracking, no engineering-team features.
-If your work is ticket-shaped, Linear is right.
+Best for Creative and Strategy Teams (Different Paradigm): Storyflow.
+Not an issue tracker but a project canvas where briefs, references, plans, and AI Tactic Blueprints live on one board, with the AI reading the full canvas plus @-mentioned context.
+Plus from $9.99/month billed annually.
+The honest friction: no sprints, no velocity, no git integration.
+If your work is ticket-shaped, Linear is right and Storyflow is not.

 | Tool | Best For | Starting Price | Free Plan | Opinionated Speed (★/5) | Rating (/10) |